 - No munching on food loudly, and my personal favorite…

-- No unwrapping plastic candy wrappers or crinkling chip or snack bags – drives me crazy
+- No unwrapping plastic candy wrappers or crinkling chips or snack bags – drives me crazy.

-Broadway theatres pick up every little sound, and the simplest noises can ruin the magical experience.
+Broadway theatres pick up every little sound; the most external noises can ruin the magical experience.

 Enjoy the show!

-Going to be doing other siteseeing in NYC soon?
+Are you going to be doing other sightseeing in NYC soon?
 Here’s what to wear in New York in summer.